Marija-Dj/Marija-Dj/README.md

 - 👋 Hi, I’m Marija Djurkovska
 - 🎓 I'm student at European University of Skopje for Software engineering
 - 👀 I'm interested in learning new things all the time
-- 🌱 I’m currently learning blockchain development
+- 🌱 I’m currently learning AWS
 - 📫 How to reach me [LinkedIn](https://www.linkedin.com/in/marija-djurkovska)

 <!---